informatics-isi-edu/ermrest/docs/user-doc/annotation.md

   - `array_display`: If you have `"aggregate": "array"` or `"aggregate": "array_d"` in the pseudo-column definition, a comma-seperated value will be presented to the user.
 You can use `array_display` attribute to change that.
 The available options are,
     - `olist` for ordered bullet list.
     - `ulist` for unordered bullet list.
-    - `csv` for comma-seperated values (the default presentation).
+    - `csv` for comma-seperated values.

-olist for ordered bullet list. ulist for unordered bullet list. csv for comma-seperated values (the default presentation).

 Supported _sourceentry_ pattern:
 - _columnname_: : A string literal. _columnname_ identifies a constituent column of the table.